moehriegitt/vastringify/README.md

 using different format specifiers or print function names.

-This liberates you from thinking about `%u` vs. `%lu` vs. `%llu` vs. `%zu`, even in portable code with different integer types.
+This liberates you from thinking about `%u` vs. `%lu` vs. `%llu` vs. `%zu`, even in portable code with different integer types: the compiler choses the right function to call for your parameter, and they all print fine with `%u`.
+(Even strings will print fine with `%u`.)

 'Type-safe' in this context does not mean that you get more compile errors, but that the format specifier does not need to specify the argument type, but just defines the print format.
 In fact, format strings with this library will have less compile-time checking (namely none) than with modern compilers for standard `printf`.
-This approach is still safer.
+This approach is still safer: with this library, you just cannot pass the wrong size parameter and crash.

 ## Compatibility